acetinkaya/Machine-Learning-Based-Detection-of-Distributed-Denial-of-Service-DDoS-Attacks/README.md

 REFERENCES
 [1] Maregeli, C. N. (2010).
 A study on TCP SYN attacks and their effects on a network infrastructure (Master’s thesis).
 Delft University of Technology.
 [2] Verma, V., & Kumar, V. (2021).
 DoS/DDoS attack detection using machine learning: A review.
-In Proceedings of the International Conference on Innovative Computing & Communication
+In Proceedings of the International Conference on Innovative Computing & Communication (ICICC).